Blog

 What Is VA Unemployability?

-VA unemployability—formally known as Total Disability Based on Individual Unemployability (TDIU disability)—is a critical benefit for those whose service-connected injuries prevent them from working.
-This designation allows the VA to pay you at the 100% disability rate even if your combined rating is lower.
+VA unemployability—formally known as Total Disability Based on Individual Unemployability (TDIU disability) — is a critical benefit for those whose service-connected injuries prevent them from maintaining “substantially gainful” work.

-The VA recognizes that some warriors face challenges that a standard rating schedule cannot fully capture.
-TDIU disability exists to bridge that gap, ensuring that our nation’s heroes receive the full VA Total Disability compensation they earned when their conditions make maintaining a job impossible.
+This designation allows the VA to pay you at the 100% disability rate, even if your combined rating is lower.
+The VA recognizes that some conditions face challenges that a standard rating schedule cannot fully capture.
+TDIU disability exists to ensure you receive the full compensation you earned when your condition makes maintaining a career impossible.

 Does a 70% PTSD Rating Meet the Requirements?